jasondurbin/RFCascade/README.md

 [Try it!](https://jasondurbin.github.io/RFCascade/)

-While, this is intended to be a demo; however, you're welcome to view the source code.
+While this is intended to be a demo, you're welcome to view the source code.

 ## License

 You are free to edit, share, change, iterate for **educational and non-commercial** uses.
-For commercial uses (such as embedding on your site, sharing with customers to simulate your own array, etc), please contact hello@neonphysics.com.
+For commercial uses (such as embedding on your site, sharing with customers to simulate your system, etc), please contact hello@neonphysics.com.

 ## Donation